dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryHints.md

 ## Types of Hints  {#hinttypes}

-The following table summarizes the available types of hints:
+The following table summarizes the hint types available in Splice Machine:

 <table>
     <col width="120px"/>